-- 1.1 The purpose of this report is to apprise Cabinet of the following: - The current position of outstanding debt to the Council on 30th September 2022. - Debts that have been written off, or are recommended for write off, in the current financial year on 30th September 2022; - Obtain approval for the five write offs included in Appendix B as irrecoverable debts that are over £25,000.
+- 1.1 The purpose of this report is to provide the following information to Cabinet: - The current position of outstanding debt due to the Council as at 30 November 2022. - To summarise the value of debts that have been written off in the current financial year as at 30 November 2022. - To confirm that there is no approval requested to write off any individual irrecoverable debts that are over £25,000.